cdelorme/watch/readme.md

 - deleted
 - walked

-The first three will supply the file name to the callback, the last one is used to check when the file system walk is finished (as this occurs asynchronously).
+The first three are triggered by the directory being watched.
+Both `added` and `modified` will return the full path to the file and related stats for detailed information.
+The `deleted` method returns only the full file path as stat is no longer available (the file is gone).
+Finally, `walked` is triggered by the `walk` method upon completion, and supplies the entire files array.

 ## references